A House: Critique

-On the release of a best-of album in 2002, The Way We Were, one British reviewer wondered whether A House were one of the great lost bands of all time or if most of the world had been right to ignore their "Gaelic charms", concluding that the answer was "curiously enough, a bit of both".
+On the release of a best-of album in 2002, The Way We Were, one British reviewer wondered whether A House were one of the great lost bands of all time or if most of the world had been right to ignore their "Gaelic charms", concluding that the answer was "a bit of both".
 Some critics writing around the time of A House's demise claimed that there were ways in which "A House is far more important than U2", and that "their passing also arguably [drew] the safety curtain on the first and last great pop movement this country has either seen or heard".

 More than ten years after A House's breakup, many critics still held A House in high esteem.
 In 2008. the Irish Times rock critics voted I Am the Greatest the third-best Irish album of all time (jointly with Ghostown by the Radiators), behind only Loveless by My Bloody Valentine and Achtung Baby by U2.